 Americans with near-perfect credit scores are reaping the rewards of record-low mortgage rates, a trend that underscores the economic divide created by the coronavirus recession.

-The typical credit score for mortgage borrowers rose to 786 during the third quarter of this year, the Federal Reserve Bank of New York said this week in a report.
+The typical credit score for mortgage borrowers remained at 786 in the fourth quarter, matching a record high set in the third quarter, the Federal Reserve Bank of New York said this week in a report.
 That’s the highest level in at least two decades.
 During the era of loose lending that led to the Great Recession, the median credit score of mortgage borrowers fell as low as 707.

-Meanwhile, only a quarter of borrowers who landed home loans during the July-through-September period had credit scores of less than 740.
-And just 10 percent had credit scores below 683, according to the New York Fed’s data.
+Meanwhile, only a quarter of borrowers who landed home loans during the October-through-December period had credit scores of less than 737.
+And just 10 percent had credit scores below 687, according to the New York Fed’s data.

-The numbers were skewed upward in part by the large share of mortgage refinancings during the second quarter.
+The numbers have been skewed upward in part by the large share of mortgage refinancings in 2020.
 People who already own homes generally have higher credit scores than first-time buyers.

 What’s more, mortgage lenders grew more risk-averse during the coronavirus pandemic.
 In the early months of the recession, mortgage brokers described being required to complete near-obsessive verifications of borrowers’ employment and incomes.